Lloyd E. Herman

-Lloyd Eldred Herman (1936-2023) was an American arts administrator, curator, writer, museum planner and acknowledged expert on contemporary craft.
+Lloyd Eldred Herman (March 19, 1936 – January 2, 2023) was an American arts administrator, curator, writer, museum planner and acknowledged expert on contemporary craft.
 He was known for being the founding Director of the Renwick Gallery of the Smithsonian American Art Museum in Washington D.C., from 1971 to 1986.

-He was elected as an honorary fellow by the American Craft Council in 1988.
+Herman was elected as an honorary fellow by the American Craft Council in 1988.
 Additionally he was an Honorary Lifetime Member of Northwest Designer Craftsmen, a member of the American Alliance of Museums, an honorary member of the American Society of Interior Designers, and a trustee of the Highline Historical Society.
 He was decorated in Belgium and Denmark for exhibitions that he organized in their countries.
-He died on January 2, 2023.
+Herman died on January 2, 2023, at the age of 86.

 Early life and education

-Lloyd Eldred Herman was an Oregon native.
+Herman was an Oregon native.
 He attended elementary and high school near Corvallis.

 After high school graduation in 1954, he enrolled at Oregon State College (now Oregon State University) in Corvallis, with the hopes of becoming an actor, or a teacher.
 His education was interrupted by two years active duty in the United States Navy.
 On his return to Oregon, he enrolled as a junior at the University of Oregon in Eugene, majoring in speech and drama.
 He went to Washington D.C. to enroll in the acting program at Catholic University of America for his senior year.
 He was not accepted, instead enrolling at the American University, where he graduated with a BS degree in 1960.

 Career

 Smithsonian Institution

-Lloyd Herman joined the staff of the Smithsonian Institution in 1966 as Administrative Officer to the Director of the National Museum, and began to develop a changing exhibition program for the galleries of the Arts and Industries Building.
+Herman joined the staff of the Smithsonian Institution in 1966 as Administrative Officer to the Director of the National Museum, and began to develop a changing exhibition program for the galleries of the Arts and Industries Building.
 As the Director of what was intended to become the Smithsonian Exhibition Hall, he began booking traveling exhibitions from museums and traveling exhibition services.
 That experience led him to propose a similar temporary exhibition program for the former Federal Court of Claims building, designed in 1859 by architect James Renwick as the Corcoran Gallery of Art that had been transferred to the Smithsonian.
 In 1968, Lloyd Herman developed a proposal for the “Renwick Design Centre” as a changing exhibition program for such exhibitions from various sources, to be administered as a component of the Exposition Hall programs.
 In 1970, he was hired to implement it as Administrator, Renwick Gallery.
 He developed temporary exhibitions that would reflect the range that the Renwick Gallery planned to embrace: architecture and design, contemporary and traditional craft, traditional decorative arts, plus ethnic and folk art from various countries.
 He subsequently became the first Director of the Renwick Gallery, and from 1972 to 1986 presented over 100 exhibitions.
 Lloyd Herman retired from the Smithsonian Institution in 1986.